aws-samples/serverless-patterns/iot-lambda-cdk-dotnet/README.md

 ## Cleanup

-Delete the stack: cdk destroy.
+Delete the stack:
+    ```
+    cdk destroy
+    ```
 ----
-Copyright 2021 Amazon.com, Inc. or its affiliates.
+Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 SPDX-License-Identifier: MIT-0